What is evidence?

 What kind of evidence should I give?

-Evidence needs to be relevant to your claim and what you’re asking for, or relevant to what’s being claimed against you.
+Evidence must be relevant to your claim and what you’re asking for, or relevant to what’s claimed against you.
 Keep it focused on the facts of the dispute.

 Submitting irrelevant or non-specific evidence could delay resolution of your dispute.
-It could also result in the dispute not being resolved to your satisfaction, if you weren’t able to prove your side of the story, you are unlikely to get the resolution you are looking for.
+Also, if you aren’t able to prove your side of the story, you are unlikely to get the resolution you are looking for.

-Under the CRT Rules, all participants in the dispute must disclose all relevant evidence, even if it might hurt their case.
+Under the CRT Rules, every participant in the dispute must disclose all relevant evidence, even if it might hurt their case.

 Evidence can include things like: